parantapa/pypb/README.md

-PyPB: Python Modules For PB
+PyPB: Python Modules for PB
 ===========================

 This is a collection of mostly unrelated modules that I use personally.
 These